This document describes the IBM WebSphere Portal ReleaseBuilder utility and the scenarios in which it is used.

 The most common ReleaseBuilder problem is the attempt to create a release using XMLAccess exports from two different WebSphere Portal hosts.
 ReleaseBuilder is designed to generate a proper release only when run against two XML files exported from the same Portal environment.

-Running ReleaseBuilder against exports from two different Portal environments may not cause an error immediately, but doing so is not supported, has not been tested, and will lead to unexpected results.
+Running ReleaseBuilder against exports from two different Portal environments is not supported.
+Doing so may not cause an error immediately but the procedure has not been tested, and may lead to unexpected results such as data becoming out of sync, potential system downtime or data loss.

 The typical ReleaseBuilder process flow to deploy a release from a staging server to a production server is usually similar to the steps listed below.
 The steps apply to virtual portals as well as the "base" Portal server configuration.

-1. Install the target (production) Portal environment as an empty Portal (with no portlets).
+1. Install the target (production) Portal environment and then empty it of content using the ConfigEngine task empty-portal.

 2. Prepare the production system to receive future releases by importing an XMLAccess export taken from the staging Portal generated using ExportRelease.xml.
 Use XMLAccess to create an export of staging using ExportRelease.xml as the input file and import the resulting output file to the production Portal.